-Chief Executive Officer AlliedSignal Inc.

-Chief Executive Officer Honeywell Inc.

-NEITHER THE SEC NOR ANY STATE SECURITIES COMMISSION HAS APPROVED THE SECURITIES TO BE ISSUED UNDER THIS JOINT PROXY STATEMENT/PROSPECTUS OR DETERMINED IF THIS JOINT PROXY STATEMENT/PROSPECTUS IS ACCURATE OR ADEQUATE.
+/s/ Larry Bossidy Lawrence A. Bossidy Chairman of the Board and Chief Executive Officer /s/ MR Bonsignore Michael R. Bonsignore Chairman of the Board and Chief Executive Officer NEITHER THE SEC NOR ANY STATE SECURITIES COMMISSION HAS APPROVED THE SECURITIES TO BE ISSUED UNDER THIS JOINT PROXY STATEMENT/PROSPECTUS OR DETERMINED IF THIS

+JOINT PROXY STATEMENT/PROSPECTUS IS ACCURATE OR ADEQUATE.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

-JOINT PROXY STATEMENT/PROSPECTUS, DATED JULY $\,$, 1999, AND FIRST MAILED TO SHAREOWNERS ON JULY 29, 1999.
+JOINT PROXY STATEMENT/PROSPECTUS, DATED JULY 23, 1999, AND FIRST MAILED TO SHAREOWNERS ON JULY 29, 1999.